Cerium(IV) oxide: Applications

-Cerium has two main applications, which are listed below.

 The principal industrial application of ceria is for polishing, especially chemical-mechanical planarization (CMP).
 For this purpose, it has displaced many other oxides that were previously used, such as iron oxide and zirconia.
 For hobbyists, it is also known as "opticians' rouge".

 In its other main application, CeO_{2} is used to decolorize glass.
 It functions by converting green-tinted ferrous impurities to nearly colorless ferric oxides.

 Other niche and emerging applications

 Catalysis

-CeO_{2} has attracted much attention in the area of heterogeneous catalysis.
+CeO_{2} has attracted attention in the area of heterogeneous catalysis.
 It catalyses the water-gas shift reaction.
 It oxidizes carbon monoxide.
 Its reduced derivative Ce_{2}O_{3} reduces water, with release of hydrogen.

 The interconvertibility of CeO_{x} materials is the basis of the use of ceria for an oxidation catalyst.
 One small but illustrative use is its use in the walls of self-cleaning ovens as a hydrocarbon oxidation catalyst during the high-temperature cleaning process.
 Another small scale but famous example is its role in oxidation of natural gas in gas mantles.

 A glowing Coleman white gas lantern mantle.
 The glowing element is mainly ThO_{2} doped with CeO_{2}, heated by the Ce-catalyzed oxidation of the natural gas with air.

 Building on its distinct surface interactions, ceria finds further use as a sensor in catalytic converters in automotive applications, controlling the air-exhaust ratio to reduce NO_{x} and carbon monoxide emissions.

 Energy & fuels

 Due to the significant ionic and electronic conduction of cerium oxide, it is well suited to be used as a mixed conductor.
 As such, cerium oxide is a material of interest for solid oxide fuel cells (SOFCs) in comparison to zirconium oxide.

-Thermochemically, the cerium(IV) oxide–cerium(III) oxide cycle or CeO_{2}/Ce_{2}O_{3} cycle is a two-step water splitting process that has been used for hydrogen production.Because it leverages the oxygen vacancies between systems, this allows ceria in water to form hydroxyl (OH) groups.
+Thermochemically, the cerium(IV) oxide–cerium(III) oxide cycle or CeO_{2}/Ce_{2}O_{3} cycle is a two-step water splitting process that has been used for hydrogen production.
+Because it leverages the oxygen vacancies between systems, this allows ceria in water to form hydroxyl (OH) groups.
 The hydroxyl groups can then be released as oxygen oxidizes, thus providing a source of clean energy.